NinoMatskepladze/wallet/README.md

 You can find detailed API documentation  (swagger) inside /api_docs/api.yaml

 ### Start the service and database with Docker
-Go to the project dir and build container:
+Go to the project dir and start the container:
-- docker-compose up --build
+- docker-compose up

 *wallet service starts on port :8080 (with docker of psql on default port :5432)